 ECS combines the academic rigor of the best public schools with a multi-disciplinary, “out the door” learning approach rooted in real world problems that builds active, engaged, empathetic citizens.
-An average day at the ECS kindergarten might include a picture walk with a book, tearing apart an old toaster to learn what makes it work, and learning a song that teaches the days of the week.

 An average day in the ECS sixth grade might include creating stopmotion animation movies for the public service announcements we created in Environmental Literacy class, a math “huddle” to review the key concepts we’ve learned that day, and looking for fossils of microinvertebrates along the creek banks.

 Our team values empathy, self-awareness and community.
 We bring these values and ideas to into our units of study through projects and collaborations.

 One meaningful SCIENCE project our students took part in focused on identifying problems in the school or their neighborhoods and designing solutions through innovation and engineering.

 In collaboration with Science, CULTURAL LITERACY will concurrently teach a unit on the Civil Rights movement while reading “To Kill A Mockingbird.”
 The unit will focus on organizing behind an issue and exploring how a powerful social movement can be built today.